RobertAmbroziak/BudgetWallet/README.md

 ```

 Api now listening on: `http://localhost:5006` and `https://localhost:7006`
-UI (React) application is running at address `http://localhost:3000`
+UI (React) application is running at address `http://localhost:3000` or `https://localhost:3000`  (but for this you need add certificate to `vite.config.ts` file - this is essential for testing Facebook login locally )

 ### Running in Docker (example on Windows, but I'm confident the process will work on macOS and Linux)